Tec-AI-23/EchoNetDynamic/README.md

 ![image](https://github.com/Tec-AI-23/EchoNetDynamic/assets/83721976/5873eb09-fd0e-4cd2-a184-dbc60a58be37)
 ![image](https://github.com/Tec-AI-23/EchoNetDynamic/assets/83721976/7622f0c8-1e5d-413d-892b-a6110184c8c1)

-## Experiments
-Below we will show you in detail some of the problems we faced during the development of this project.

-### Heat maps methods
-The landmark approximation required us to formulate the best possible heat map, so we had to try different methods.

 - **Pixel expansion:** In order to make the network predict the landmark close to the given one, the acceptable area should be narrowed down.
 To make that possible, the pixels given by the dataset are "expanded" so that their size is greater than only the one pixel they initially represent.

 - **Border limits:** We needed the model to be able to differentiate between a point close to the given landmark but outside the ventricle border and one inside the ventricle border.
 So we had to delimit the edges so that it would not predict outside that area.
 To do this, we use two morphological operations from the OpenCV library: erosion and dilation.
 Erosion is a filter that given a pixel, analyzes the value of n-number of pixels around it, if the value of all those pixels around it is 1, then the given central pixel will also be 1, otherwise, it will be 0.
 Dilation is a filter that works similar to erosion, but it will only give 0 to the given central pixel if the pixels around it are also 0, otherwise, it will be 1.
 So what these two operations help us with is that dilation makes the area of the mask grow, and erosion makes the area shrink, and with an XOR operation we compare them and get a final image that gives us the outline.